 Students will conclude each of the classes with a summary of the day's topic that answers the following: "What did I learn?
 What do I need to know more about?
 What steps do I need to do to be successful in light of what I learned today?"
 Be sure to specifically refer to what was discussed during the class.
 Write in a reflective journaling style and turn your answers into the facilitator for grading.
 The paper will have a minimum length of 250 words and contain insight into each of these three questions.
+N. B. These three questions are there to guide your answers to this assignment, and your facilitator may give you different questions per class, depending on the topic/s of the class.

 Answers are to be written in the last 30 minutes of the class.
 No answers will be accepted that were prepared prior.
-If you are absent from the Summary Test, you will receive a "zero".
-You may appeal the decision by following the Appeal Policy.
+If you are absent from the Summary Activity, you will receive a "zero".